adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 > &ldquo;In the traditional web model the browser will typically be able use a cached version of the page and linked resources.<br><br>
 > &ldquo;In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.&rdquo;

 If we want users to enjoy the same, fast experience, we need to mimic the native browser behaviour in JS.
-The application will need to store pages in memory, local storage, client-side databases or cookies.

-The application will also need to determine *when* to retrieve these pages.
+First, the application will need to store pages in memory, local storage, client-side databases or cookies.
+Secon, the application will need to determine *when* to retrieve these pages.
 As part of this it will need to differentiate between:

 * a user changing the URL (by clicking a link or typing a URL in the location bar); and
 * [manually pressing back or forward](http://stackoverflow.com/questions/2008806/how-to-detect-if-the-user-clicked-the-back-button) which isn't simple.

 ## 2. Scroll position

-Browsers remember the scroll position of pages you have visited.
+Browsers remember the scroll position of pages you've visited.
 Daniel Puplus explains how SPAs cause trouble:

 > &ldquo;Lots of sites get this wrong and it’s really annoying.
 When the user navigates using the browser’s forward or back button the scroll position should be the same as it was last time they were on the page.
 This sometimes works correctly on Facebook but sometimes doesn’t.
 Google+ always seems to lose your scroll position.&rdquo;

 SPAs don't navigate in the traditional sense.
-Therefore the application must store the scroll position and apply it when the user hits back or forward.
+Therefore the application must store the scroll position and apply it when the user presses *back* or *forward*.

 ## 3. Cancelling navigation